 d) assistance for developing countries to participate in ITU activities;

-e) the extent of possible duplication between the functions of ITU headquarters and the regional offices;
+e) the extent of possible duplication between the functions of ITU headquarters and the regional and area offices;

-f) the extent of fulfilment of the provisions of Resolution 17 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference;
+f) the extent of fulfilment of the provisions of Resolution 17 (Rev. Kigali, 2022) of the World Telecommunication Development Conference;

-g) the degree of autonomy in decision-making currently accorded to regional offices, and whether greater autonomy could enhance their efficiency and effectiveness;
+g) the degree of autonomy in decision-making currently accorded to regional and area offices, and whether greater autonomy could enhance their efficiency and effectiveness;

-h) the effectiveness of collaboration and coordination between the ITU regional offices, regional telecommunication organizations and other regional and international development and financial organizations;
+h) the effectiveness of collaboration and coordination between the ITU regional/area offices, regional telecommunication organizations and other regional and international development and financial organizations;

 i) how regional presence and the organization of activities in the regions can enhance the effective participation of all countries in ITU work;

-j) the resources currently made available to the regional offices for reducing the digital divide;
+j) the resources currently made available to the regional and area offices for reducing the digital divide;

 k) the optimal overall structure of the ITU regional presence, including the location and number of regional and area offices.

-This review should be conducted with input from and in consultation with Member States and Sector Members, also seeking input from regional offices and regional and international organizations, as appropriate.
+This review should be conducted on the basis of the Provisions on the ITU Regional Presence and with input from and in consultation with Member States and Sector Members, also seeking input from regional and area offices and regional and international organizations, as appropriate.

-A report on this review should be submitted by the Secretary-General to the Council at its 2020 session for consideration and appropriate action.

 ______________